AutoNUE/AutoNUE2021_DomainAdaptationChallenge/README.md

 # AutoNEU2021_DomainAdaptation

-This repository contains the datasets for Domain Adaptation challenge for AutoNEU 2021, CVPR Workshop. https://cvit.iiit.ac.in/autonue2021/challenge.html
+This repository contains the datasets for Domain Adaptation challenge for AutoNEU 2021, CVPR Workshop.
+For more details, please visit https://cvit.iiit.ac.in/autonue2021/challenge.html

 Source datasets:-
 For the Cityscapes dataset, participants are requested to use the fine images (around 3200).